akeneo/pim-community-dev/TESTING.md

 - one class is tested at a time
 - no I/O call
-- no setup required (ie: no fixtures for instance)
+- no setup required (no fixtures for instance)
 - mock only what you own
 - "lives" in memory only